SRozhina/Pokemon/README.md

 * The use of helper dependencies is ok, but the core should be your own code.
 * Use the most recently released version of Swift.
 * Focus on iPhone only, but make sure it works properly for all supported device types & orientations.

-## What will be assessed?
-1. Functionality: the application has the functions described in the job and does not crash.
-Errors are handled properly *(weight 2)*
-2. Quality of code: the code does not contain any design faults, is written in accordance with the conventions and standards, and is easy to read *(weight 3)*
-3. Application Architecture: The application can be easily maintained and extended, there are clear layers visible, etc. *(weight 3)*
-4. User Experience & UI Design: application is clear and easy to use (but no need to create some super-beautiful graphics, it’s more about the (auto-)layout and chosen components) *(weight 1.5)*
-5. Library Selection: Selected 3rd party libraries (if any) should have a reasonable use case, and be of high quality *(weight 0.5)*

-## Bonus
-Try to approach this like you would to a production application.
-Let it support typical situations unique to mobile applications, such as lack of network coverage, etc.

-If you have some time to spend beyond the assessment requirements, feel free to improve/extend up the app in any way: create an attractive UI, animations, some new functionality, unit tests, etc.